-- 1. What Loratadine is and what it is used for - 2.
-What you need to know before you take Loratadine - 3.
-How to take Loratadine - 4.
+- 1. What Loratadine Tablets are and what they are used for - 2.
+What you need to know before you take Loratadine Tablets - 3.
+How to take Loratadine Tablets - 4.
 Possible side effects - 5.
-How to store Loratadine - 6.
+How to store Loratadine Tablets - 6.
 Contents of the pack and other information

-What Loratadine is and what it is used for
+1. What Loratadine Tablets are and what thay are used for

 - Loratadine belongs to a group of drugs called antihistamines which help to relieve the symptoms of some allergies. - Your medicine is used to relieve symptoms such as sneezing, runny nose and burning, itchy eyes due to hayfever and other allergies.
 Loratadine tablets can also be taken to relieve symptoms due to urticaria (hives) such as rash, itching and redness.
+The effect of Loratadine Tablets will last a whole day and should help you to continue your normal daily activities and sleep. - You must talk to a doctor if you do not feel better or if you feel worse.

-What you need to know before you take Loratadine
+2. What you need to know before you take Loratadine Tablets Do NOT take Loratadine if you:

-Do NOT take Loratadine if you:
+- are allergic to loratadine or any of the other ingredients of this medicine (listed in section 6). - you are pregnant or breastfeeding

-- are allergic to loratadine or any of the other ingredients of this medicine (listed in section 6). - you are pregnant or breastfeeding have severe liver problems (see section 3, 'How to take Loratadine')
+Warnings and precautions

-Warnings and precautions Talk to your doctor or pharmacist before you start taking this medicine if you:
+Talk to your doctor or pharmacist before you start taking this medicine if you: